AAVSO/VStar/trunk/extlib/ReadMe.txt

-VStar is reliant upon a number of freely available open source libraries that are distributed as Java archive files ("jar" files) which are described below.
+VStar is reliant upon a number of freely available open source libraries that are distributed as Java archive files ("jar" files) and are described below.

 The following libraries must (and should already be) be present in the current directory (./extlib) for VStar to function.
 The list of jar files